top of page

 About Dr. Traill Dowie

-Dr Traill Dowie is a philosopher, academic, psychotherapist, minister of religion and martial artist.
+Dr Traill Dowie is an inter-disciplinary philosopher, academic and clinician.
 He holds dual PhDs in Philosophy and Psychiatry.
-Traill is an associate professor of psychotherapy at Ikon Institute, a research fellow at La Trobe University in Philosophy, He has also trained with the Multidisciplinary Association of Psychedelic Studies (MAPS) and completed their clinician qualification.
-Traill is a lifelong martial artist, holding black belts in multiple disciplines.
-He has worked professionally as both an athletic and performance coach for high level athletes, including world champions, at a national and international level.
+Traill is an associate professor of psychotherapy at Ikon Institute, a research fellow at La Trobe University in Philosophy, as well as a Research Fellow at Australian National University in the School of Medicine and Psychology.
+Traill has also trained with the Multidisciplinary Association of Psychedelic Studies (MAPS) and completed their clinician qualification.

 Traill has a deep abiding interest in the history of psychological intervention and medicine more generally.
 Traill holds a PhD in Psychiatry from Monash University supervised by Professor Graham Smith, in which he explored the ontological and epistemological foundations of psychological practice in medicine.